krishnachaithanya2167/-/README.md

 # Round-Robin Arbiter (4-Input) – Verilog Implementation

-This repository contains the Verilog source code, testbench, and waveform analysis for a 4-input **Round-Robin Arbiter (Fixed Time Slices)**.
+This repository contains the Verilog source code, testbench, and waveform analysis for a 4-input **Round-Robin Arbiter (Fixed Time Slice and Variable Time Slice)**.
 The design ensures fair arbitration among competing requests by granting access in a rotating priority order.

 ## 🔧 Features